AshotN/feathers-chat-AdminJS/feathers-chat-ts/readme.md

 # feathers-chat

-> A Feathers chat application
+> A Feathers chat application with AdminJs

 ## About